lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 | --- | --- | --- |
 | Get Attestation Freshness Nonce | `nonce` | {{CMP}} |

-If the RA/CA is unable or unwilling to deliver the requested nonce, there are several ways to indicate this.
+In the event of a possible error or if the RA/CA is unable or unwilling to deliver the requested nonce, CMP offers several ways to indicate this.
 Which variant fits depends on the circumstances.

-- Return a zero-length octet string in the NonceResponse structure.
-- Omit the NonceResponse structure in the genp Message.
+- Respond an error message containing the PKIFailureInfo bit as defined by {{RFC9483}}.
-- At the HTTP or COAP level, return an error like in {{RFC9811}} or
+- If HTTP or COAP is used for transferring the general message, return an status code on transfer level as described in {{RFC9811}} or {{RFC9482}}.
-  {{RFC9482}}.

-Which variant is appropriate depends on the circumstances of the error occurred.
-More details can be found in {{Section 3.6 and Section 6 of RFC9483}}.

 # Use with EST {#EST}